 Essentially, the people you network with should have substance in relation to your goals and objectives.
 It’s better to become acquainted with a short list of worthwhile contacts than to boast an endless string of connections that are unlikely to have any impact on you professionally.

-6. Get some virtual practise in
+6. Get some networking practise in virtually

 If the thoughts of upping your work-related mingling efforts makes you slightly queasy, take advantage of the virtual networking revolution that was born out of the COVID-19 pandemic.